foo-dogsquared/freebies-hunt-api/src/list.md

 - [Euler Project](https://projecteuler.net/) | **(Recommend it a lot, especially if you want to be more challenged.)** Has more focus on applying mathematical concepts than programming.
 - [Exercism](https://exercism.io) | A site that focuses improving you through the mentor-mentee model.
 - [Google Coding Competitions](https://codingcompetitions.withgoogle.com/) | A site where Google coding competitions take place.
 Also hosts a variety of competitions and you even have access when a certain coding competition is done so you can take at your own pace.
-- [HackerRank](http://hackerrank.com/) | A site that offers programming challenges along with some beginner-friendly sets.
+- [HackerRank](https://hackerrank.com/) | A site that offers programming challenges along with some beginner-friendly sets.
+- [HackerEarth](https://www.hackerearth.com/) | A programming challenge site that well, encourages you to take on the challenges in programming.
+It includes programming hackathons, challenge sets, and a curated collection of programming problems for various technical concepts such as data structures, mathematics, and basic programming.
 - [Pramp](https://www.pramp.com/) | You get to practice some programming interview questions and it's free.

 ## Articles